EdgeFirstAI/documentation/docs/models/modelpack/bdd100k.md

     Relative speedup is computed relative to the fastest model: yolov5n

 These results confirm that ModelPack maintains higher accuracy at substantially lower latency, achieving up to 3.5× faster inference than standard YOLO models on the same hardware.
-The combination of lightweight backbones, efficient feature aggregation, and quantization-aware design makes ModelPack particularly well suited for real-time edge deployment on constrained processors such as the i.MX8M Plus.
+The combination of lightweight backbones, efficient feature aggregation, and quantization-aware design makes ModelPack particularly well suited for real-time edge deployment on constrained processors such as the i.MX 8M Plus.

 ## Conclusions

 This study demonstrates the effectiveness of the ModelPack framework as a robust and efficient alternative to existing YOLO-based detectors for real-time perception on embedded platforms.
 By leveraging modular CSP-based backbones, compound scaling, and lightweight architectural design, ModelPack achieves higher detection accuracy and significantly lower latency than comparable Ultralytics models under identical training conditions.
-On the BDD100K benchmark, ModelPack-CSP53-nano reached the highest mAP@0.5 of 0.525, surpassing YOLOv5n, YOLOv8n, and YOLOv11n while maintaining up to 1.6× faster inference on the i.MX8M Plus NPU.
+On the BDD100K benchmark, ModelPack-CSP53-nano reached the highest mAP@0.5 of 0.525, surpassing YOLOv5n, YOLOv8n, and YOLOv11n while maintaining up to 1.6× faster inference on the i.MX 8M Plus NPU.
 Smaller ModelPack versions (csp19-medium and csp19-large) achieve similar accuracy than YOLO models while the speed is up to 3.5x faster.
 These results confirm that ModelPack’s design offers a powerfull feature extraction mechanism, along with regularized activations and higly optimized loss functions that improves the speed-accuracy trade-off ideally suited for edge-deployed intelligent vision systems.
 Beyond its empirical performance, ModelPack’s integration within EdgeFirst Studio bridges research and production, enabling rapid model development and deployment pipelines across automotive, environmental, and agricultural applications.
 Future work will extend ModelPack toward unified multi-task learning and adaptive runtime scheduling for next-generation embedded AI devices.

 ## References